wucdbm/slate/source/index.html.md

 </aside>

 <aside class="warning">
-If <code>returnDate</code> is not provided, then a one-way search will be performed, the <code>return</code> key in the JSON response will be omitted.
+If <code>returnDate</code> is not provided, then a one-way search will be performed, and the <code>return</code> key in the JSON response will be omitted.
 </aside>

 # Redirect